HailiangLoo/Forest_Shuffle_Tracker_BGA/README.md

 This is an unofficial, experimental card tracker for the game **Forest Shuffle** on Board Game Arena (BGA).

+### 🚀 How to Install & Use (For Non-Technical Users)
+1. **Install a Userscript Manager:** First, you need to install [Tampermonkey](https://www.tampermonkey.net/) inside your browser (Chrome, Edge, Firefox, etc.).
+2. **Install the Script:** Click on the `forest_shuffle_tracker.user.js` file in this repository.
+Towards the top right corner of the code view, you will see a button labeled **"Raw"**.
+Click it.
+3. **Confirm Installation:** Tampermonkey will automatically detect the script and pop up a new tab asking if you want to install it.
+Click **Install**.
+4. **Play the Game:** Simply go to Board Game Arena and start a game of Forest Shuffle.
+A draggable tracker panel will automatically appear on your screen!

 ### ⚠️ Disclaimer & Current Issues
 - **I am completely new to this game.** I do not actually play Forest Shuffle.
 I wrote this tracker purely for fun and as an experimental project.
 - Because I don't play the game, **many design choices are probably not optimized for real players.**